Classic Vegan Chocolate Whoopie Pies

 • Whoopie pies

 • Bake like drop cookies.
-Drop by rounded tablespoons (or use an ice cream scoop for more uniform sizes) onto parchment lined cookie sheets and bake in a preheated oven at 375° for 10 to 12 minutes or until the center of the cookies spring back when lightly pressed.
-Remove from the cookie sheets and cool on a wire rack or paper towels.
+Drop by rounded tablespoons (or use an ice cream scoop for more uniform sizes) onto parchment lined cookie sheets and bake for anywhere from 8 to 12 minutes (depending on how large you’ve made them – see my explanation in the body of the post) or until the center of the cookies spring back when lightly pressed.
+Don’t over-bake!
+In my convection oven, they took eight minutes for medium sized Whoopie pies.
+Remove immediately from the cookie sheets by lifting the parchment and cool on a wire rack.
+If you leave them on the cookie sheets they will continue to cook from the residual heat of the pan and might be tough on the bottoms.

 • Vanilla filling

-• Combine all ingredients in a mixing bowl or the bowl of a stand mixer fitted with the whipping attachment.
+• Combine all ingredients in a mixing bowl or the bowl of a stand mixer fitted with the whipping attachment or using a hand mixer.
+Make sure to sift the sugar or your filling will be lumpy.
 Mix until light and fluffy scraping down the sides occasionally approximately 5-6 minutes.
-If filling seems too thick, add more vegan milk one teaspoon at a time until the right consistency.
-Should be a fluffy frosting consistency but not runny.
+If filling seems too thick, add more vegan milk one teaspoon at a time until it’s the right consistency.
+It should be a fluffy frosting consistency but not runny.

 • Assembly